 The APP platform launched since 2015.
 With the portable APP platform, Poya International can communicate with customers in a real-time and interactive way with information such as marketing activities, e-flyers, best-selling products.
-In addition, Poya has revised its APP in 2021 and developed POYA Pay, with a cumulative download rate of 2 million people, effectively increasing the breadth and frequency of customers using Poya APP.
+In addition, Poya has revised its APP(POYA Pay \cdot POYA Buy) in 2022, with a cumulative download rate of 3.3 million people, effectively increasing the breadth and frequency of customers using Poya APP.

-- B. The Fan Group of Facebook: - i.
-Take advantage of the power of FB's community connection, Poya demonstrated the featured products by popular bloggers and models to increase topicality and promotional effects. - ii.
-Our professional FB marketing personnel provides the information of promotional activities, best-selling products, and market trend to make effective communications with fans, and arranges activities by combining the resources of the suppliers in order to stimulate visits, raise popularity of Poya Fan Group and increase the fans numbers. - C. Instagram:
+B. The Fan Group of Facebook:

+- i.
+Take advantage of the power of FB's community connection, Poya demonstrates the featured products by popular bloggers and models to increase topicality and promotional effects. - ii.
+Our professional FB marketing personnel provides the information of promotional activities, best-selling products, and market trend to make effective communications with fans, and arranges activities by combining the resources of the suppliers in order to boost visits, raise popularity of Poya Fan Group and increase the fans numbers.

+C. Instagram: